shane0/buddhism/docs/heart_sutra.md

 **Heart Sutra**

-Avalokiteshvara, the Bodhisattva of Compassion,
+AVALOKITESHVARA, the BODHISATTVA of Compassion,
-While practicing deeply the Perfection of Wisdom, Perceived that all five skandhas are empty,
+While practicing DEEPLY_IMMERSED the Perfection of Wisdom, Perceived that all FIVE_SKANDHAS are empty,
 And thus transcended all suffering.

 Form is emptiness, emptiness is form.